 According to Econsultancy and Adobe Trend Report, mobile optimization is the number one opportunity in 2013 for marketers.
 That’s both the good news and bad news as we all are struggling on how to develop a mobile content strategy.

 Contractors are always on the go and need and want to stay connected.
 The problem is what we connect them with.
-A recent article in Content Marketing Institute by Tobin Dalrymple highlights five ways you can grow your brand using mobile.
+An article in Content Marketing Institute by Tobin Dalrymple highlights five ways you can grow your brand using mobile.
 Here are some highlights:

 - Make your content readable on mobile – Studies suggest that 98% of small- and medium-size business websites are not mobile ready.
 You may want to consider a responsive website (one that senses where the inquiry is coming from and delivers it in the appropriate format).